Rudxain/Rudxain/README.md

 5. BrainFuck and its dialects.
 It's like "international assembly", because of using symbols rather than words

 🧠Expertise:

+> warning: this is subject to the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) 😂
+> I'll try my best to list in an accurate order

 This takes into account the knowledge of the lang (and everything related), and the experience making useful, efficient, and secure programs in it.
 Didn't include CSV, JSON, YAML, nor XML, because those are data formats